All EDS classes can be attended two, three, or five days a week, including our Dolphins Pre-K program.

 EDS provides an optional lunchtime program (Lunch Bunch) from noon-1pm daily for children who would like additional socialization and playground time.
 If you have a budding soccer star, we offer a soccer program twice weekly in conjunction with Happy Feet (currently Wednesdays and Thursdays.)

 “Stay back, you’re not my Dad!”
 Phrases like this one become a part of your student’s toolkit when they complete this powerful eight hour course.
 Taught from the child’s perspective with age-appropriate content, students learn the importance of strong boundaries with peers and adults alike.
 Students graduate with both a strong sense of self and practical tools to help keep them safe in every day situations.
-Taught by Teacher Annie, radKIDS is offered at EDS as a Spring lunch bunch option, and as a four day camp after school ends in June.
+Taught by Teacher Annie, radKIDS is offered at EDS as a Spring lunch bunch option, and as a four day camp after school ends.
 Check out radKIDS.org and teaching-hands.com for more information.
-Our Spring session will commence on Monday, April 2nd, 2018.
-Our Summer session will commence on Monday, June 25th, 2018.
+Our Spring session began in April.
+Our Summer session will commence on July 9th, 2018.

 Registration information can be found here.